oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

     ![ODA import rest services](images/oda_import_rest_services2.png)

-    Import 2 Rest Services
-    a.
-The GenAIAgentCreateSession Rest API service (using agent-RESTService-GenAIAgentCreateSession.yaml),
-    b.
-The GenAiAgentChat Rest API service (using agent-RESTService-GenAiAgentChat.yaml)
+    Import both Rest Services - The GenAIAgentCreateSession Rest API service (using "agent-RESTService-GenAIAgentCreateSession.yaml") and the GenAIAgentChat Rest API service (using "agent-RESTService-GenAiAgentChat.yaml")

 7. In the GenAIAgentCreateSession Rest API service, under Parameters, click on the pencil icon to change the value of the GenAIAgentEndpointId